Kenosha County, Wisconsin

-In March 2008, the demographers of the Wisconsin Department of Administration reported that Kenosha County saw improvements in its roads and business's need for personnel.
-The county also has a direct rail link to Chicago via Metra's Union Pacific / North Line.
-Since 2000, the county saw a population increase of 12.6%, higher than the overall Wisconsin growth of 6.0%.
-According to Business Insider, Kenosha County is an exurb and benefits as part of the Chicago metropolitan area.
+Kenosha County is situated on the southwestern shore of Lake Michigan.
+It is part of the Chicago metropolitan area.
+The county has a direct rail link to Chicago via Metra's Union Pacific North Line.
+In 2022, Kenosha County was ranked 16th out of 72 Wisconsin counties for tourism revenue, at $424 million in 2022.

 History

 The Potowatomi inhabited the area that would become Kenosha County for centuries prior to the acquisition of the area in 1833.
 The city of Kenosha was founded in 1835, and Kenosha County was formed from Racine County on January 30, 1850.
 Its location led to development and factories being built in the 19th century.
 Manufacturing continued to be a key component of the economy into the 20th century.